spiral/docs/database/overview.md

 }
 ```

-> As result we can add little bit of magic to our code but make it much more readable.
-As you can see aliases playing a big role here due you can use then to create different variable names based on context.
+> As result we can add a touch of magic to our code but make it much more readable.
+As you can see, aliases play a big role here because you can use them to create different variable names based on context.